Keeper is fanatical about credential security and data protection

 If you have any questions regarding this security disclosure, please contact us.

-Phishing or Spoofed Emails
+Phishing or spoofed emails

 If you receive an email purporting to be sent from Keeper Security and you are unsure if it is legitimate, it may be a “phishing email” where the sender's email address is forged or “spoofed”.
 In that case, an email may contain links to a website that looks like KeeperSecurity.com but is not our site.
 The website may ask you for your Keeper Security master password or try to install unwanted software on your computer in an attempt to steal your personal information or access your computer.
 Other emails contain links that may redirect you to other potentially dangerous web sites.
 The message may also include attachments, which typically contain unwanted software called "malware."
 If you are unsure about an email received in your inbox, you should delete it without clicking any links or opening any attachments.